-Attendance and ACTIVE PARTICIPATION in discussions / close readings / image interpretations
+Attendance and ACTIVE PARTICIPATION in discussions / close readings / image interpretations 10% of the final grade

-Students are expected ► to REGULARLY TAKE PART in the discussions, comment on the presentations, the instructor's input and questions, address relevant aspects of the topic, reflect on the readings and audiovisual material ...
+▷ Students are expected ► to REGULARLY TAKE PART in the discussions, comment on the presentations, the instructor's input and questions, address relevant aspects of the topic, reflect on the readings and audiovisual material ...
 Their ► participation is ASSESSED with respect to the relative QUANTITY AND QUALITY of their comments (targeted engagement with the concepts and/or readings, conclusiveness of argumentation, contextualization).

 1 IMAGE DESCRIPTION (1 page min. / 2 pages max.)
+15% of the final grade

-- Every participant writes ▶ a brief 1-2 PAGE DESCRIPTION of an image (painting, photograph, film shot or very short film sequence, installation, digital collage, meme ...).
+- Every participant writes > a brief 1-2 PAGE DESCRIPTION of an image (painting, photograph, film shot or very short film sequence, installation, digital collage, meme ...).
 The image can be freely chosen by the participant.
-The description should ▶ discuss the size, framing, composition, figures, relation of pictorial elements, coloring, movement, formal and aesthetic aspects, and content of the image in greatest possible detail. ▶ It should NOT CONTAIN INTERPRETATIONS of 'meaning' or 'symbols' or speculate about intentions (the goal is precise observation and description). - The image description should be ► written as CONTINUOUS TEXT (no list or bullet points, etc.), STRUCTURED BY PARAGRAPHS.
-It should find an ADEQUATE ORDER FOR THE DISCUSSED FEATURES of the image (for example: from unimportant to important, from margin to center, from form to content ...). ► It should also INCLUDE A REPRODUCTION OF THE IMAGE itself. - The image description will be assessed with respect to its ACCURACY, CLEARNESS, AND STRUCTURE. - The description ► must be SUBMITTED DURING THE MIDTERM WEEK (February 15-20).
+The description should > discuss the size, framing, composition, figures, relation of pictorial elements, coloring, movement, formal and aesthetic aspects, and content of the image in greatest possible detail. > It should NOT CONTAIN INTERPRETATIONS of 'meaning' or 'symbols' or speculate about intentions (the goal is precise observation and description). - The image description should be written as CONTINUOUS TEXT (no list or bullet points, etc.), STRUCTURED BY PARAGRAPHS.
+It should find an ADEQUATE ORDER FOR THE DISCUSSED FEATURES of the image (for example: from unimportant to important, from margin to center, from form to content ...).
+It should also INCLUDE A REPRODUCTION OF THE IMAGE itself. - ▷ The image description will be ► assessed with respect to its ACCURACY, CLEARNESS, AND STRUCTURE. - ▷ The description ▶ must be SUBMITTED DURING THE MIDTERM WEEK (February 13-18).
 Please send a .doc / .docx / .pdf file to the instructor who will add his comments and give written feedback.

-1 in-class PRESENTATION
+1 in-class PRESENTATION 30% of the final grade

-- Aside from describing/discussing the IMAGE MATERIAL of the respective class, the presentations ► assemble the MOST IMPORTANT ASPECTS FROM THE READINGS (mandatory and optional) and ► give ADDITIONAL INPUT (for instance, on historical or conceptual contexts).
-They should ► engage with the topic in a CRITICAL WAY (no mere summaries of the text material), present the main argument/s of the texts or audiovisuals, reflect on their approach to the subject, assess its validity, ► give an IMPULSE FOR DISCUSSION, and point out which ► aspects are DIFFICULT TO UNDERSTAND, remain opaque or raise further questions. - Ideally, the student/s giving a presentation act/s as 'co-instructor' for the session, for example by ▶ preparing a number of QUESTIONS OR ISSUES FOR DISCUSSION (which can be included in the handout [see below]). - Every participant ► selects a TOPIC/DATE from the syllabus for the presentation and enters their name in the respective DOODLE UNTIL THURSDAY, JANUARY 13, 2022: https://doodle.com/poll/tmtw8er63iatupzt - Depending on the number of participants, every topic can be presented BY 1 TO MAX.
-3 STUDENTS (group presentation): in most cases, the list of readings will provide enough material for a general overview and a discussion of partial aspects of the topic.
-However, do not select a topic/date already assigned to another student as long as there are unallocated slots!
+- ▷ Aside from describing/discussing the IMAGE MATERIAL of the respective class, the presentations ► assemble the MOST IMPORTANT ASPECTS FROM THE READINGS (mandatory and optional) and ► give ADDITIONAL INPUT (for instance, on historical or conceptual contexts).
+They should ► engage with the topic in a CRITICAL WAY (no mere summaries of the text material), present the main argument/s of the texts or audiovisuals, reflect on their approach to the subject, assess its validity, ► give an IMPULSE FOR DISCUSSION, and point out which ► aspects are DIFFICULT TO UNDERSTAND, remain opague or raise further questions. - ▷ Ideally, the student/s giving a presentation act/s as 'co-instructor' for the session, for example by ► preparing a number of QUESTIONS OR ISSUES FOR DISCUSSION (which can be included in the handout [see below]). - Every participant Selects a TOPIC/DATE from the syllabus for the presentation and enters their name in the respective DOODLE UNTIL SATURDAY, JANUARY 14, 2023:

+https://doodle.com/meeting/participate/id/bD1zD8yd

+- ▷ Depending on the number of participants, every topic can be ▶ presented BY 1 TO MAX.
+3 STUDENTS (group presentation = JOINT preparation, structuring of material, handout, etc.): in most cases, the list of readings will provide enough material for a general overview and a discussion of partial aspects of the topic. - However, do not select a topic/date already assigned to another student as long as there are unallocated slots!

-1 concise PRESENTATION HANDOUT
+1 concise PRESENTATION HANDOUT 10% of the final grade